ox-it/mox-blog/content/whisky-web-conference.rst

 The "open marketplace" concept is interesting, and the ability to build your own marketplace could be interesting for an institution such as the University which could potentially have (internal) apps promoted in one central place.
+This, of course, could also raise some issues on discovery of this marketplace and how to advertise it efficiently.

 Identity, responsiveness and the future of the web
 --------------------------------------------------